jettro/semi-website/_guides/weaviate/current/getting_started.md

 }'
 ```

-## Adding Nodes
+## Adding entities

 Now we have defined the schema, it is time to start adding data.

-We are going to add two cities and two zoos.
+We are going to add two cities and two companies.

 First the city of Amsterdam